-GA125 ELECTRONIC DESIGN I (QUARK) (4.0 credits/60 clock hours) This course expands the various elements, skills, and tools of graphic design to include the computer.
+GA131 ELECTRONIC DESIGN I (4.0 credits/60 clock hours) This course expands the various elements, skills, and tools of graphic design to include the computer.
 Employing Quark Xpress and Adobe InDesign, the knowledge of traditional typography, hand skills and production will be translated into the electronic environment.
 Techniques specific to computer generated design will be introduced.
 Prerequisite: None.

-GA127 ELECTRONIC DESIGN II (INDESIGN) (4.0 credits/60 clock hours) This course expands the various elements, skills, and tools of graphic design to include the computer.
+GA132 ELECTRONIC DESIGN II (4.0 credits/60 clock hours) This course expands the various elements, skills, and tools of graphic design to include the computer.
 Employing Adobe InDesign, the knowledge of traditional typography and production will be translated into the electronic environment.
 Techniques specific to computer generated design will be introduced.
-Prerequisite: None.
+Prerequisite: Electronic Design I.

 HI230 ELECTRONIC HEALTH RECORDS (2.5 credits/36 clock hours) This course is a study of electronic health information systems in use in the various health care settings.
 The emphasis is on identifying the needs of the user, data dictionaries, hardware and software, systems design, analysis of data, and systems integration.
 The students will operate and use various EHRs.
-Prerequisites: Health Data Content and Reimbursement, Healthcare Quality Improvement.
+Prerequisites: Health Data Content and Reimbursement, Healthcare Quality Improvement or Quality Improvement and Data Analytics.